isometrikai/isometrik-chat-bot/README.md

 ```

 ### Quick links
-- [how to handle delegates](./Readme_doc/external_delegate.md) : ChatBot SDK provides you external delegate to handle action on the content that ChatBot suggests.
+- [How to handle delegates](./Readme_doc/external_delegate.md) : Learn how to use the external delegate to manage actions suggested by the ChatBot.